 Sometimes, prominent scientist provide public interpretation of some research results in overconfident manner when the data itself is very limited.
-Technically, their interpretation does not contradict the data, but because the data is sparse, the conclusion that they make is premature at best.
-More often then not, this is done to promote a certain political agenda.
+Technically, their interpretation does not contradict the data, but because the data is so sparse, the conclusion that they make is premature at best or incorrect at worst.
+More often then not, this is done to promote a certain political or personal agenda.

 One example of this is fat gene hypothesis which states that people who have a particular gene are likely to get obese regardless of their lifestyle.
 The data, however, only partially supports this.
 This idea is currently being widely promoted by scientists through the popular media.
 This is probably done as an attempt to use science as a tool against harassment of severely overweight people.
 It helps people to not feel bad about themselves, as it makes them believe their obesity is not their fault.
-Because of this, according to this hypothesis, no criticism against such person would be justified.
+According to this hypothesis, no criticism against such person would be justified, as the outcome does not depend on their personal choices.
 However, if this hypothesis is not totally correct, then this notion is actually doing more harm than good.

 Telling obese people that their weight problems are entirely caused by their genes may preserve their feelings, but is also an equivalent of sentencing them to indefinite imprisonment.
-If is not their fault, but there is nothing that can be done about it either.
+It is not their fault, but there is nothing that can be done about it either.
 They have to accept it and live with it.
 However, telling people how it is, that the currently available data merely indicates that certain genes make people prone to obesity, but don't, on their own, guarantee obesity, gives people hope.
-People then know that it's still up to them to get to the healthy weight if this is what they want and if they are willing to take all of the necessary steps to achieve it.
+People then know that it's still up to them to get to the healthy weight if this is what they want, as long as they are willing to take all of the necessary steps to achieve it.

 Another hypothesis that some scientists try to promote, despite almost zero evidence, is that free will doesn't exist.
 Of course, this is almost impossible topic to research, so proponent of this theory revert to philosophical argument, while trying to present it as science.
 What is often told to support this theory is that the mind of every person is nothing more than the sum total of unique experiences, genetics, instincts and pure chance.
 Combination of this factors is the only thing that causes people to make choices.